-Our first concern is the wellbeing of your child.
+Our first concern is the well-being of your child.
 There may be occasions when we have to consult other agencies before we contact you.
 The procedures that we follow are in accordance with the local authority child protection procedures.

 We are supported by a range of external agencies which can be called upon to support the work done in school.
-These include, School Nurse, Health Practitioners, Educational Psychologists, Child and Adolescent Mental Health Services, Behaviour Intervention Team, Social Services and SEN Specialist Support.
+These include, School Nurse, Health Practitioners, Educational Psychologists, Child and Adolescent Mental Health Services, Behaviour Intervention Team, Social Services and SEND Specialist Support.

 Reporting Concerns or Complaints